nashville-software-school/client-side-mastery/book-5-the-apprentice/chapters/REACT_FORMS.md

 ## Button for Admitting a New Animal

-Update **`AnimalList`** with a button at the top that uses the `history.push()` mechanism to change the URL of the browser.
-This will only work if you updated your routes correctly from the previous section.
+Now, update **`AnimalList`** with a button at the top that uses the `history.push()` mechanism to change the URL of the browser.
+This will only work if you updated your routes correctly from the previous section, because you will need access to the `history` property that exists on the `props` object.

+So, what's going on here?
+Think of the current location as the last item in an array of locations, and we manipulate that array through the `history.push()` method.
+Most importantly, pushing a location to the array triggers a page transition to that location.

 ```js
 export default class AnimalList extends Component {